A rumor states that President Obama pays his dog trainer $102,000 a year in tax-payer money. Today we'll take a look at this accusation.

 The “handler” that flew with Bo was personal aide Reggie Love.
 His role as personal aide to the President ran from 2009 through 2011.
-It’s a stretch to refer to Love as a dog handler or trainer, though it appears that he did take on some of those duties on occasion, just as horticulturist Dale Haney has done as well.
+It’s a stretch to refer to Love as a dog handler or trainer, although it appears that he did take on some of those duties on occasion, just as horticulturist Dale Haney did as well.

 Source of the $102,000 Figure